 Looking beyond our own bubble of lockdown and isolation, we could open our eyes to how others are paying the ultimate price at the start of the supply chain with their exposure to coronavirus and experience of modern slavery forced labour practices.

 The following examples show how contemporary forms of slavery and baking ingredients are closely related.

 Sugar is produced from two raw materials: sugarcane and sugar beets.
 The sugar industry is one of the largest agricultural commodities in the world, with more than half of the sugar harvested by hand.
 It is then turned into raw sugar in mills and processed in sugar refineries before reaching the shop shelves.
 The sugar industry has a long history of using slavery - forced labour practices and exploitative working conditions are still occurring to this day.

-With the increase in home baking during lockdown, the sugar supply chain is working round the clock to meet demand.
-This increase in demand is maintaining, and can encourage, modern slavery forced labour practices to keep sugar prices competitive and is putting workers at risk of contracting COVID-19.
+With the increase in home baking during lockdown, the sugar supply chain was working round the clock to meet demand.
+This increase in demand can encourage modern slavery forced labour practices to keep sugar prices competitive and put workers at risk of contracting COVID-19.

 Sugarcane workers can face hazardous working conditions, long hours and low wages.
 Sugar harvesters can spend up to 14 hours a day, in the sun, cutting the sugarcanes with machetes - injuries are common and usually do not receive medical care for treatment.